 The dam was built between 1958 and 1963 across the Kariba Gorge to harness the river’s flow to generate hydroelectric power.
 This endeavour displaced about 57,000 local tribes-people and over 5,000 wild animals, it is also believed to have caused over 20 earthquakes in the region – these were blamed on the river god Nyami Nyami who was separated from his wife by the dam wall.
 Still, Lake Kariba remains a beautiful place with a lot of activities on offer such as game fishing, including Tiger Fish which thrive in its waters.
 Fish Eagle, cormorant and other water animals such as elephant, crocodile and hippo are regularly spotted.
 Game viewing and fishing is done by boat which makes an interesting change from open-top safari vehicles.

-One of Zimbabwe’s best kept tourism secrets are the Chinhoyi Caves which consist of a series of underground tunnels that are all linked to the main pool.
+One of the Highlights of Zimbabwe and best kept tourism secrets are the Chinhoyi Caves which consist of a series of underground tunnels that are all linked to the main pool.
 The caves are known for the breathtakingly beautiful Sleeping Pool.
 They radiate an aura that commands respect, while provoking excitement in the minds of all who go near them.
 With a silence that is both profound and eerie, the caves are a geographical spectacle.
 The main feature of the Chinhoyi Caves is known as the “Wonder Hole”, which is actually a large cavern with a collapsed roof.
 A place quite unlike any other, the Chinhoyi Caves are an absolute must for visitors to Zimbabwe.